Volunteers in Mission (VIM)

 upcoming vim trips

 We continue to be in touch with UMCOR and VIM to see new opportunities and needs where CUMC can serve.
-Look for more information coming soon about another trip later in 2019.
+Look for more information coming soon.
 Please contact the VIM leaders, listed at the bottom of the page, to be notified when the next trip is being planned.

 In February a ten person team from CUMC went to rural South Carolina as work concludes on houses impacted by Hurricane Matthew in 2016.
 They put on a new roof, repaired siding, installed drywall, and more to two homes.
 They were blessed to be able to share hope and God's love to these families.